HOME SEARCH ALL TOPICS

 The scheme was organised from a tall newly built building in Edgware, where I grew up.
 The building was known as the Green Shield Tower.

-The beginning and end of Green Shield stamps
+The end of Green Shield stamps

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.